A-safarji/NLP-topic-modeling-project/README.md

 ## Project info
 NLP project: in order to work on NLP topic modling we used Reddit to take posts, and do the topic modelling for each subreddit.

+# Soon All Table of contents will be filled!!
+Be ready to enjoy the project

+## Status
+Project is: _Under-Proccess_